 When Lachlan Murdoch says the Internet is having an effect on classified advertising, it is time to believe some of the hype from an industry that’s never short of a boast.
-The chairman and CEO of News Ltd was reported expressing this view following his company’s annual general meeting last month.
+The chair and CEO of News Ltd was reported expressing this view following his company’s annual general meeting last month.

 He followed these comments by saying that his organisation is focused on the matter.
 This is probably an understatement.
 Murdoch’s News Interactive division is one of Australia’s leading Internet content providers and already has a substantial on-line advertising operation.